sg893052/sonic-buildimage/spytest/data_driven_testing.md

     mode            Subscription mode -- should be one of "on_change", "sample", "target_defined", "poll" or "once".
 Values are case insensitive. target_attr     An optional property name of this message class.
-Used to derive the subpath. timeout         Hard timeout for test case; in seconds.
+Used to derive the subpath. target_path     Subpath inside this message class.
+                    Only one of target_attr or target_path can be specified. timeout         Hard timeout for test case; in seconds.
 Used to break verification loop when expected notifications are not received.
 It is recommended that developers pass an appropriate timeout value based on the verification steps in the test case.